 About as casual as all-leather boots get, the chukka (or desert) boot was first worn by British soldiers in Africa during World War II.
 Afterward, they made their way across the Atlantic, becoming a casual staple for the second half of the 20th century and still gracing the feet of stylish men in the cooler months.
 Clarks made the originals, but upmarket offerings only improved on the formula.
 They lace up just above the ankle and traditionally feature a soft crepe sole.

-Astorflex has a variety of desert boots in its collection, but the Ettoflex is notable for having a wedge sole.
-It features natural crepe rubber for the sole, premium suede uppers, vegetable-tanned leather lining and insole, and it's made in Italy.
+Best Overall Chukka Boot: Astorflex has a variety of desert boots in its collection, but the Greenflex is notable for being made with sustainability front of mind.
+It features natural crepe rubber for the sole, premium suede uppers, natural ingredient-tanned leather lining and insole, and it's made in Italy.

 For the purposes of this guide, we’ve kept a respectful distance from the more technical versions of this style, but the best pairs of old-school hiking boots boast the same alpine prowess that made them popular in the first place.
 Sturdy soles, heel support and lace-to-toe closures mean these boots are as hardworking as they are good-looking.

 Best Overall Hiking Boots: Combining premium full-grain leather uppers with a lightweight 1000 denier nylon, Danner’s classic Light Revival boot is lighter than most hiking boots without sacrificing performance.
 Its Gore-tex lining keeps water out while the Vibram Kletterlift sole handles all kinds of tough terrain.